fl2on/Copilot-Chat-Pro/README.md

 - ✨ Limitless Chatboxes: Break free from character restrictions (4000 -> ∞).
 Express without boundaries!

+- ⚠️ The actual limit set by the Copilot backend code is about 23,870 characters (approximately).

 - 🔍 Support for Bing Chat and Copilot.
 Amplify your workflow with intelligent search and collaborative coding.

 - 📱 Android Empowerment: Take the conversation on the go!
 Copilot Chat Pro™ is now available on Android, ensuring you stay connected anytime, anywhere.